15 essential strategies to improve customer service performance in 2022

 Technology can be intimidating for some.
 What’s most important with customer service performance management software is to ensure it’s effective as well as user-friendly.
 Choosing software can seem daunting at first, but once your team is up and running it will be a massive time-saver.

 Of course, connecting it with Kaizo’s Platform will ensure you’re set up for success.
-You’ll be able to create gamified tasks, monitor performance, and improve quality assurance with ease.
+You’ll be able to create gamified tasks, monitor performance, provide corrective direction, and improve quality assurance with ease.

 Creating an environment where your team members feel engaged can help boost employee happiness and reduce agent turnover.
 One way to do this is to gamify your training and performance management.